Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

 * if root.val < low, return result of it's right
 * if root.val > high, return result of it's left
 * recurse on left and right child
+* can also be done with postorder traversal

 ### LC 1008.
 Construct Binary Search Tree from Preorder Traversal
 * add values to a deque, or just use input array with index to save space